SpaceG/spaceg.github.io/_posts/2015-03-07-optimism-and-future.markdown

 The Mental Condition of Optimistic People is mostly Good.
 Consciously or unconsciously, they know that they feel, how they think, and that they alone decide how they think.
+Optimists want to win much Good! they will come rarely in a position that their mood for a long time in the cellar.

+Certainly, they also sometimes feel uncomfortable, are depressed or depressed.
+But this discomfort does not last very long time.
+You are actively doing something about it that it them again soon better off.

 <br>